Financial guidance and support, tailored for you.

 Owning a single policy makes the process simpler.
 If you work with a single insurance provider, you only need to go through the underwriting process once.
 It makes managing payments easier as well.

-However, you may find “laddering” insurance policies provides you the full level of coverage you need.
+However, you may find “laddering” insurance policies provides you with the full level of coverage you need.
 This means purchasing several term insurance policies covering different time spans.
 After all, if you determine you need $1 million of coverage today, you won’t need that much to meet needs 10 or 20 years from now.

 As an example, if you’re 40 and looking to protect your spouse and three children, you may want to ladder:

 Life insurance needs change over time.
 As you grow older, you’ll most likely worry less about your ability to support your family monetarily and worry more about the financial costs of your own potential long-term care.
-It’s estimated that even a healthy 65-year-old couple will have a 70% chance that at least one will require some sort of extended care during their retirement years.1
+It’s estimated that even a healthy 65-year-old couple will have a 70% chance that at least one will require some sort of extended care during their retirement years.
+1

+For example, you can add on a long-term care (LTC) rider to a permanent life insurance policy, which allows a portion of the death benefit to pay for any long-term care expenses, if necessary.
 The amount of coverage needed for a life insurance policy with an LTC rider varies from person to person, but it typically ranges between $500,000 and $750,000.

 A permanent life insurance policy with death benefits that cover projected estate taxes can give beneficiaries the liquidity they need to preserve the estate.
 Read more on the role of life insurance in estate planning.